-- accrue at the rate of 6.000% per annum; - accrue from the date of issuance or the most recent interest payment date;
+- accrue at the rate of 7.900% per annum; - accrue from the date of issuance or the most recent interest payment date;

-- be payable semi-annually (other than the first interest period) in arrears on February 9 and August 9 of each year, commencing on August 9, 2024 to the holders of the bonds in global form registered in the record on the February 8 and August 8 immediately preceding the related interest payment date (whether or not a business day); and - be computed on the basis of a 360-day year comprised of twelve 30-day months.
+- be payable semi-annually (other than the first interest period) in a rears on February 9 and August 9 of each year, commencing on August 9, 2024 to the holders of the bonds in global form registered in the record on the January 25 and July 25 immediately preceding the related interest payment date (whether or not a business day); - be converted to and payment of interest will be made in U.S. dollars; and - be computed on the basis of a 360-day year comprised of twelve 30-day months.